 This includes, in particular, the prospect for identifying emergent phenomena and universality in the dynamics of complex quantum systems with a strong focus onto current experiments in quantum simulators.

 In this context we work on a theory of dynamical quantum phase transitions which is an attempt to extend fundamental equilibrium concepts such as universality and scaling to the dynamical far-from equilibrium regime.
-Moreover, our research includes topics such as many-body localization in interacting strongly disordered systems, energy localization in periodically driven systems, as well as the quantification and experimental accessibility of multipartite entanglement.
+Moreover, our research includes topics such as many-body localization in interacting strongly disordered systems, energy localization in periodically driven systems, as well as the interface between quantum many-body theory and quantum information science.

 Below you can find a selection of recent research conducted in this group.

-This experiment has been chosen by the magazine Physics World as one of the top ten breakthroughs in physics in the year 2016.
+This experiment has been selected as one of the top ten breakthroughs in physics in the year 2016 by the magazine Physics World.